HEAL – Frequently Asked Questions2026-07-31T07:55:38-06:00

 To maintain high quality services, Alberta.ca Account does undergo regular maintenance.
 During the following maintenance windows, you may encounter service disruptions (all times in MST):

-If you experience technical difficulties within the survey itself, require help with resetting your password for your Alberta.ca Account, or you still can’t log-in despite trying multiple devices, please send an email to tomorrow@cancercarealberta.ca or call us at 1-877-919-9292.
+If you experience technical difficulties, or need assistance recovering your username or password, please send an email to tomorrow@cancercarealberta.ca or call us at 1-877-919-9292.
 We are here to help!

 If you have reached the “Submit Your PIN” webpage (see picture below), your Alberta.ca Account is not connected to the ATP Participant Portal.